Undergraduate Research Assistant Openings

 Within ARFC, many projects appropriate for undergraduates require a significant dedication to learning software skills and best practices.
 Accordingly, we look for undergraduates who are available for at least 10 hours a week.
 We additionally invite undergraduates to join in our group meetings.
 In return for this higher level of participation, we will dedicate the time necessary to train you in high-utility computational skills.

-Undergraduate Researcher: Decarbonization in Illinois
+Undergraduate Researcher: General

-Undergraduate Researcher: Decarbonization in Illinois
+Undergraduate Researcher: General

 Undergraduate Researcher: Nuclear Fuel Cycle Simulation